thatgoodlyfe2/thatgoodlyfe2/README.md

 - 👋 Hi, I’m @thatgoodlyfe2
-- 👀 I’m interested in Javascript and CSS.
+- 👀 I’m mainly interested in Javascript and CSS.
 - 🌱 I’m currently learning HTML, CSS, Javascript, SQL and React.
-- 💞️ I’m looking to collaborate on 5 projects that will build a solid portfolio for a employer.
+- 💞️ I’m looking to build 5 projects that will build a solid portfolio for a employer.
 - 📫 How to reach me: tylercoates02@gmail.com

 <!---